Towards SMT Solver Stability via Input Normalization: Formalization

-\begin{definition}[Renaming] Let $V$ be a set of variable names.
+\begin{definition}[Renaming] Let $V$ be a set of variables.
 A \emph{renaming} $R$ is an injective function from pattern symbols to $V$.
 For a formula $\assertion$, $R(\assertion)$ is defined to be a sequence of the same size as $\assertion$, defined as follows: